lentilus/forest/README.md

 ## Rules for myself
 - *Never* change the tag.
 - Create new lib version if it breaks backwards-compatibility.
+- Only include statements with proofs that I have come up with myself or feel comfortable reproducing.
 - Always reference the *smallest possible subtree*.